IdentityServer/IdentityServer4/docs/reference/options.rst

 * ``Enabled``
     Specifies if MTLS support should be enabled.
 Defaults to ``false``.
 * ``ClientCertificateAuthenticationScheme``
     Specifies the name of the authentication handler for X.509 client certificates.
-Defaults to ``Certificate``.
+Defaults to ``"Certificate"``.